korolevichlisa/WDIO-with-Chai--TRELLO/README.md

-**Chai Assertion library.** Should, and assert were added to the cardFiltering.spec.js file
+**Chai Assertion library.** Should, expect, and assert were added to the cardFiltering.spec.js file

 ## Getting Started
 **1 Sign up on [Trello](https://trello.com)**